2/9/2020: Significant edits to better connect concepts and include technique descriptions.

 Figure 1: The Bonding System on a Typical Fiberglass (FRP) Cruiser.

 All of the conductors shown in green in Figure 1 are part of the boat’s “bonding system,” or “bonding network.”
 That entire network of conductors works together.
 In typical dockside conversation, the “bonding system” is often thought of as limited to the wiring shown on the right-had side of Figure 1.
 The usual term applied to the AC portion of the bonding system is the “AC safety ground.”
-Note, however, that the AC safety ground is a part of the overall bonding network of the boat.
+Note, however, that the AC safety ground is an integral part of the overall bonding network of the boat.

 In normal operation, all bonding systems are “silent” and “invisible.”
 When “everything is right,” the bonding system does nothing, and “everything works fine.”
 Bonding networks are so quiet and invisible that a boat owner might never know if a fault had appeared.